 Create an S3 Bucket for Target

 Create an s3 bucket for target in deployment stage.
-Allow all access to the public.
+Allow ReadOnly access to the public.

 S3 bucket for artifacts Make sure you have a policy that is similar to this that allows Digital infra access to training.